 Applying to be an Appointee - UK and International

-We always welcome applications from those who have not worked with us before and those who wish to return after a period away from us.
+We welcome applications from those who have not worked with us before and those who wish to return after a period away from us.
 If you are interested in becoming an Appointee, please read this information.

 Why would you?

 Joining SQA’s Appointee team is a highly valued part of the education and training system in Scotland.
 Around 15,000 teaching professionals and specialists support SQA operations annually.
-Their professional input defines and supports the development, assessment and quality assurance of our qualifications.
+Their input defines and supports the development, assessment and quality assurance of our qualifications.
 So why do people do it?
 Well, the benefits of working with SQA are:

-- Professional Development – You will be involved at the heart of our operation and gain an insight into assessment and quality assurance techniques that will underpin your professional and career development.
+- Professional Development – be involved at the heart of our operation and gain an insight into assessment and quality assurance techniques to underpin your professional development.

-- Improved Skills - The skills you learn with SQA will support your students in their learning and development.
+- Improved Skills - the skills you learn will support your students in their learning and development.

 - Confidence – be in a position to help your colleagues implement and understand SQA processes.

 - Satisfaction – the satisfaction of delivering high quality assessments and standards, and of taking this knowledge with you to improve your students’ results.

-- Rewards – We will pay you for your commitment and effort!
+- Rewards – we pay you for your commitment and effort.